India will airlift electronics components from China amid coronavirus crisis

 India’s embassy in China is also helping coordinate an airlift of drug ingredients from China, said a government adviser with direct knowledge of the matter.

-For the electronics and smartphone components, the technology ministry “is in touch with aviation carriers and air freighters and they’ve been connected with the industry,” one of the government sources said.
+For the electronics and smartphone components, the technology ministry “is in touch with aviation carriers and air freighters, and they’ve been connected with the industry,” one of the government sources said.

 The airlifting of components from the Chinese cities of Guangzhou and Shanghai is one option being discussed, the official said.